Wood Green

-Wood Green is a suburban district in the borough of Haringey in London, England.
+Wood Green is a suburban district of the London Borough of Haringey, London, England.
 Its postal district is N22, with parts in N8 or N15.
-The London Plan identifies it as one of the metropolitan centres in Greater London, and today it forms a major commercial district of North London.
+The London Plan identifies it as one of the metropolitan centres in Greater London, and today it forms a major commercial district of north London.

-Formerly lying within the western part of Tottenham and within the county of Middlesex, it became part of both Haringey and Greater London in 1965.
-Wood Green lies directly to the east of Alexandra Palace.
+Formerly lying within the western part of Tottenham and the county of Middlesex, it became part of both Haringey and Greater London in 1965.
+Wood Green lies directly east of Alexandra Palace.
 It is 6.5 mi from Charing Cross in central London.

 Toponymy

 The name Wood Green derives from ‘Woodlegh’ or 'Woodlea', a Saxon word meaning open ground near a wood, which in this case relates to an opening in Tottenham Wood, an extensive area of woodland which formerly covered most of this area and westward to Muswell Hill.
 The earliest surviving written record of ‘Woodlegh’ is a reference in documentation dating from 1256, which relates to a grant for Ducketts Manor, (a sub-manor of Tottenham) which used to be located just to the east of the present-day Wood Green High Road, roughly opposite the junction of Alexandra Road and the High Road.